Moving to Utah County or Salt Lake County in 2026? What Every Relocating Family Should Know First | Kat Ashby

 Utah has an excellent north-south corridor.
 I-15 runs the length of the Wasatch Front and connects Salt Lake City to Provo, Lehi, and everything in between.
 It works reasonably well.
 But our east-west road network is a different story entirely.

-The roads running east toward the mountains and west toward communities like Eagle Mountain and Saratoga Springs are narrower, fewer, and much more congested relative to the population they serve.
+The roads running west toward communities like Eagle Mountain and Saratoga Springs are narrower, fewer, and much more congested relative to the population they serve.
 There is really only one main way in and one main way out of many of these western Utah County communities — and during rush hour, everyone is on it at the same time.

 What this means practically: the further you are from I-15, the longer it takes to get anywhere.
 Not just to Salt Lake City.
 To the grocery store.
 To the pediatrician.
 To your kids' soccer practice across town.
 This is the thing people figure out a few weeks after they unpack — when what looked like a manageable commute on Google Maps turns into a daily 90-minute round trip they weren't prepared for.